sberdevices/vps-sdk-ios/README.md

 ```
 ## Usage

-* You must define a session delegate or a scene delegate and call the method `frameUpdated()`
+* You must define a `ARSCNViewDelegate` delegate and call the method `frameUpdated()` each frame update
-* Assign the default configuration using a method `getDefaultConfiguration()` that will return nil if the device is not supported (`imageResolution:` FullHD)
+* Assign the default configuration using a method `getDefaultConfiguration()` that will return nil if the device is not supported.
-* You can use the delegate method `sessionWasInterrupted` to stop the vps module when the application to enter the foreground and start it again in `sessionInterruptionEnded`
+* You can use the delegate method `sessionWasInterrupted` to stop the VPS when the application moves foreground and start it again in `sessionInterruptionEnded`

 ```swift
 import VPSNMobile